 Books About The Indian Constitution For Kids

 Fun fact about the Indian Constitution for kids – It’s the longest constitution in the world.
 It has 448 articles, 22 parts, and 12 schedules – these form a framework for political principles.
-All the rights or freedoms that we enjoy (and challenge) today is due to the Indian constitution and its many laws.
+All the rights or freedoms that we enjoy (and challenge) today are due to the Indian constitution and its many laws.

 The descriptions above are only the tip of the iceberg.
-To really explain the Indian Constitution for kids of a young age, or any age for that matter, we suggest reading books and having healthy, open-minded discussions.
+To really explain the Indian Constitution to kids of a young age, or any age for that matter, we suggest reading books and having healthy, open-minded discussions.

 Books about the Indian Constitution for kids

 1. The Constitution of India for Children, by author Subhadra Sen Gupta

 Here’s a book that specifically talks about the Indian constitution for kids.
 ‘The Constitution of India for Children’ describes the making of this legal document which took two years, eleven months and seventeen days to be created.
 The author, Subhadra Sen Gupta, successfully manages to engage kids and talk about the Constitution of India through facts, storytelling and cheerful illustrations.
 So, if your child has questions about the fabric of India, this book will answer a lot of their questions.